Three Steps to Becoming a Trained Leader

 STEP THREE: POSITION-SPECIFIC TRAINING

-The BSA Learning Center is at My.Scouting.
+Visit the BSA Learn Center.
 Select your position and a learning plan will be created for you.
 The plan includes modules that are designed to allow you to complete them at your own pace.

 In-person courses are also available throughout the year.